presentkim-pm/PaymentPool/README.md

 ## :book: What is the feature?
 This plugin is a library plugin that integrates and manages several payment method plugins into one

-First of all, `payment method` in this article is a collective name for plugins that can be used for payment
+First of all, `payment method` in this plugin is a collective name for plugins that can be used for payment
 > Economy plugin (EconomyAPI, etc.)
 > Cache plugin (Cash, SCash, etc.)
 > Point plug-in (PointAPI, etc.)